Bridal Jewellery in Nagpur (2026) — Complete Shopping Guide

 Frequently Asked Questions

-With 22K gold at approximately Rs 8,700 per gram in April 2026, a complete traditional Maharashtrian bridal set costs Rs 3–5 lakh for a mid-range budget.
-A basic set covering only the essentials starts around Rs 1.5 lakh.
-Premium diamond-studded bridal sets start from Rs 10 lakh+.
+With 22K gold at approximately Rs 13,835 per gram in May 2026, a complete traditional Maharashtrian bridal set costs Rs 5–8 lakh for a mid-range budget.
+A basic set covering only the essentials starts around Rs 2.5 lakh.
+Premium diamond-studded bridal sets start from Rs 15 lakh+.
+Check today's live gold rate to plan your exact budget.

 A traditional Maharashtrian bridal set includes: Nath (gold nose ring with pearls), Mangalsutra (Vati/Marathi style), Necklace (thushi or kolhapuri saaj), Gold bangles with green glass, Jhumka earrings, Maang tikka, Vanki (arm band), Payal (silver anklets), and optionally a Kamarband (waist chain).
 The nath and mangalsutra are the most essential pieces.